 When consumers are nostalgic about certain products or brands, they already have a deep and persisting emotional connection with those items.
 There’s a reason why cupcake sales went through the roof during an economic recession, after all.
 During difficult times, things like snacks and games become essential products because they are essential products; emotional health is an essential, too.
 This is why brands, particularly during uncertain times, should consider nostalgic consumers an audience with a dormant but high purchase intent.

-COVID-19 and the rise of nostalgia-fueled purchasing behavior
+The rise of nostalgia-fueled purchasing behavior since the pandemic

-In this midst of the COVID-19 pandemic, suffice it to say that the majority of us have more time on our hands than we’re used to.
+Since the pandemic, the majority of us have spent more time at home than we're used to.

 Seeking a semblance of normalcy, many of us have opted to revisit our favorite joys from the past.
 For example, research has shown that more than half of consumers are watching television and movies and listening to music from back in the day.